 The SDGs are also an opportunity to show the positive impact of businesses in a time when investors and shareholders are questioning the sustainability of an investment.
 Proof of this is the constantly growing number of investors signing up to initiatives such as the Montreal Pledge and the Carbon Disclosure Project.
 Unwillingness to show progress on sustainability or misleading investors and shareholders can lead to serious consequences, as the current investigation into Exxon shows.
 Finally, In addition to future-proofing operations, aligning corporate strategies with national priorities will ensure support from governments and citizens alike.

-There needs to be a change of mindset within the private sector.
 Turning the SDGs into corporate value-drivers is an opportunity and ensures one's license to operate for years to come.
 The list of positive examples growing day by day, and working with the SDGs is a must for any company wanting to show true leadership in the 21st century.
 Missing the bandwagon of defining business models to fit a future painted by the SDGs will challenge the very existence of a company.
 Going forward, the corporate sector needs to be ready to show that it is part of the solution, not the problem.
 Integrating the SDGs into corporate operations is an effective way to do so.
 Not only for communication and marketing purposes, but to ensure one's license to operate, improve risk management, and boost market competitiveness.